-No one can tell you with certainty how to stay out of the crosshairs of regulatory bodies.
+No one can tell you with certainty how keep your direct sales business out of the crosshairs of regulatory bodies.
 No two rulings (or settlements) are identical.
 As circumstances change, regulators change their focus.
 But we see regulators going after certain practices again and again, and from that we can draw some common sense conclusions.
 We’ve covered these issues on MLM.com before—so none of this is news—but we wanted to bring them all together into one list.

 I’m not a lawyer and this article should not be taken as legal advice.
 Talk with your attorney about these tips.
 This is by no means a guarantee of safety.
 But we think you would be wise to consider these ideas going forward with your company.